sackidude/blaze-note/README.md

 # Blaze note

 Note taking and flashcard genertion using a _minimal_ superset of markdow.
-So feel free to use all of the markdown magic you love and automatic card prompt generation.
+All of the markdown magic you love combined with automatic card prompt generation for optimal learning from your notes.

 This repository contains blaze_note_parser which is the light and fast note parser which can be implemented into any service you wanna use it in. **If you